 I have also written a book about them – The Five Female Buddhas – including a verse by verse commentary on the pujas.

 As well as what I have been doing, there are other activities connected with these figures going on in Triratna.
-There are several artists painting them; retreats and weekends on them led by Order members; people including them in their personal practice.
-There is also currently a fundraising campaign to enable us to commission some rupas (statues) of the figures that can be used on retreats in the UK.
+Several artists have painted them; there have retreats and weekends on them led by Order members; and people have included them in their personal practice.